demisto/content-docs/content-repo/extra-docs/packs/expanse-pack-readme.md

 - The users or owners who connect to it in order to determine who owns the asset.

 This is achieved by correlating the IP address and FQDN that are found with the information available in other products as follows:
-- Use Expanse's Behavior product to determine if there is risky or non-compliant communications to and from the IP address with external IP addresses.
 - Search firewall logs from Cortex Data Lake, Panorama, and Splunk to see if there is evidence of that asset, if users are connected to that service, or if there a firewall protecting this service.
 - Search Prisma Cloud to see if the asset is running on a public cloud service like AWS/GCP/Azure.
 If it is, then the asset is protected by Prisma Cloud and the owner, IP address, and FQDN can be retrieved from the Prisma Cloud inventory.
 - If a user is found from the firewall logs, the playbook enriches the user information from Active Directory.